 Images of my childhood and that face flashed through my mind.

 I glanced up at Edward once again, sitting across from me.

-His eyes were on Eric, who was telling an animated story about a fight Mike got into down at First Beach.
+His eyes were on Eric, who was telling an animated story about a fight Mike had gotten into down at First Beach.
 Edward laughed along with the others, never meeting my gaze.

 I knew that face, that hair, those eyes.
-He had to be the same Edward, yet he didn't recognize me at all.
+He had to be the same boy, yet he didn't recognize me at all.

 My eyes flickered to Jasper, who sat a few feet away from me.
 As soon as my eyes met his, he dropped his gaze looking away.

 The bell rang soon after and Alice, Angela and I made our way out of the cafeteria.

 "What class do you have next?"
 Angela asked.

 I dug my schedule out of my coat pocket and studied it.
-"Biology with Mr. Banner," I said.
+"Biology with Mr. Banner."

 "Oh," Alice said.
 "You have Bio with Edward."
 Alice peeked over her shoulder, searching the school grounds with a frown.
 "He could have walked you to class."

 "I can find it on my own," I said.
 My face suddenly felt hot from my blush.

-"Well, there's Mike," Angela pointed out behind them.
+"Well, there's Mike," Angela pointed out behind us.
 "He has Biology this hour too."